kyle-vl/kyle-vl/README.md

-### Hi there 👋
+## kyle-vl

+### About Me
+🌱 Problem solver and critical thinker

-🏫 2nd Year Computer Systems Engineering @ The University of Auckland
+🏫 3rd Year Computer Systems Engineering @ The University of Auckland

+### I'm currently working on:

+⚙️ Embedded systems programming

-🌱 I'm currently learning front-end web development
+💻 Front-end web development

 <!--
 **kyle-vl/kyle-vl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.